-Unlike some towns, Princess Anne isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Princess Anne are a mix of both white- and blue-collar jobs.
-Overall, Princess Anne is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Princess Anne who work in office and administrative support (19.02%), food service (13.88%), and teaching (13.80%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Princess Anne is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Princess Anne is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Princess Anne who work in maintenance occupations (13.27%), office and administrative support (12.69%), and food service (10.82%).

-Princess Anne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Princess Anne is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Princess Anne in 2010 was $14,310, which is low income relative to Maryland and the nation.
-This equates to an annual income of $57,240 for a family of four.
-Princess Anne also has one of the higher rates of people living in poverty in the nation, with 32.59% of its population below the federal poverty line.
+The per capita income in Princess Anne in 2018 was $15,956, which is low income relative to Maryland and the nation.
+This equates to an annual income of $63,824 for a family of four.

-Princess Anne is an extremely ethnically-diverse town.
+Princess Anne is a very ethnically-diverse town.
 The people who call Princess Anne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princess Anne residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Princess Anne include German, Irish, English, and French .
+Important ancestries of people in Princess Anne include Turkish, African, Irish, Italian, and German.

 The most common language spoken in Princess Anne is English.
-Other important languages spoken here include Other Asian languages and Spanish.
+Other important languages spoken here include Other Asian languages and French.